Sunshine-Scooters/control-code/README.md

 Device control code for the Sunshine Scooters project.

+## DISCLAIMER / AGREEMENT

+**The use of this code is bound not only by the MIT license included but also by the legal agreement listed in the AGREEMENT file.
+This code is utilized to control a device that comes with certain risks.
+Utilization, compilation, and execution of this code for such purpose to control a mobility device is permitted with adhereance to the terms listed in the `AGREEMENT` file in this code repository.**

 ## How to Use

 Add the source code files contained with the `src/` directory to your Arduino Create IDE.